tpximpact/mhclg-oruk/content/info/accessibility/index.md

 ## Compliance with Web Content Accessibility Guidelines (WCAG 2.2)

-We believe this website meets all criteria for Level AA of the Web Content Accessibility Guidelines (WCAG 2.2), globally recognized as the state of the art, and mandated by UK government practice.
+We believe this website meets all criteria for Level AA of the Web Content Accessibility Guidelines (WCAG 2.2), globally recognised as the state of the art, and mandated by UK government best practice.

 ## Continuous Testing